tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_doc_sample_responses_and_schema.md

 Sometimes responses are generated dynamically based on API calls to a test system.
 For example, look at the [Rhapsody API](https://developer.rhapsody.com/api) and click an endpoint &mdash; the response is generated dynamically.

-Another API with dynamic responses is the [Open Weather API](https://openweathermap.org/current).
+Another API with dynamic responses is the [OpenWeatherMap API](https://openweathermap.org/current) (which we used in earlier activities).
 When you click a link in the "Examples of API calls" section, such as [http://samples.openweathermap.org/data/2.5/weather?q=London](http://samples.openweathermap.org/data/2.5/weather?q=London,uk&appid=b1b15e88fa797225412429c1c50c122a1), you see the response dynamically returned in the browser.

 <a href="http://samples.openweathermap.org/data/2.5/weather?q=London,uk&appid=b1b15e88fa797225412429c1c50c122a1" class="noExtIcon"><img class="medium" src="images/dynamicresponseinbrowser.png"/></a>